lkpalu/lk-musicplayer/README.md

 1. install sqlite3
 2. Add the directory containing lk.exe to the system environment variable PATH
 3. Add the directory containing lk.exe to the system environment variable Mytool
+4. Change the root in config. json to the location where you want to save the playlist
 # Commend
 -h --help Help document
 add --add music